ACayet/Prep-eat/README.md

 ### Database Datas

 We are using a free dataset from internet to add receipies to our project it can be found in `data/data.json`.
-It is automaticaly added to the database at the start of the app for the first time.
+It is automaticaly added to the database at the start of the app for the first time or if the `receipes` collection is removed.

 ### API Documentation